MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-capture-telemetry.md

 ## Analyze bot telemetry with Application Insights

-After you've connected your bot to Application Insights, telemetry data is logged when users interact with the bot, including testing within Power Virtual Agents.
+After you've connected your bot to Application Insights, telemetry data is logged when users interact with the bot, including testing within Microsoft Copilot Studio.
 To see the logged telemetry data, navigate to the **Logs** section of your Application Insights resource in Azure.

 From here, you can use [Kusto queries](/azure/data-explorer/kusto/query) to query and analyze your data.
 See [example queries](#example-queries).

 ### Example queries

-A query can be as simple as specifying a single table, such as `customEvents`, which shows all custom telemetry events logged from Power Virtual Agents.
+A query can be as simple as specifying a single table, such as `customEvents`, which shows all custom telemetry events logged from Microsoft Copilot Studio.
 But you can also use [Kusto queries](/azure/data-explorer/kusto/query) to narrow down your results further, including;

 - Adding a time interval
 - Extending your results using [custom dimensions](#custom-dimensions).
 Custom dimensions are custom properties that are logged, along with the prebuilt fields, such as timestamp or the event name